postcss/autoprefixer/README.md

 ```

 Autoprefixer will take database with current browser statistics
-and properties support and adds only actual prefixes:
+and properties support and add only actual prefixes:

 ```css
 a {